frankshearar/Home/NuGetizer-Core-Features.md

 The `GetPackageContents` target depends on the `GetPackageContentsDependsOn` property, allowing other targets to inject information into the virtual package.
-It's also possible to just create a new target and specify `BeforeTargets="GetPackageContents"` instead, to contribute additional items.
+It's also possible to just create a new target and specify `BeforeTargets="GetPackageContents"` instead, to contribute additional `PackageFile` items or even remove inferred items.

+The default package contents inference behavior will automatically discover some default `PackageFile` items too (see [Package Files](#package-files)) before `GetPackageContents` runs.
+The inference is done in the `InferPackageContents`, which you can also extend with `BeforeTargets` or `AfterTargets` to affect the inference.

 The virtual package is returned regardless of whether the project is actually configured to build a package.
 If the project is not configured to build a package, no metadata item will be included.
 It is not only used